One of the most photogenic corners of this beautiful world, Halong Bay boasts perfect scenery at every turn.

 I was camera-ready at all times.
 The region is that breathtaking.
 However the weather, the scenery all offered incredible photographic opportunities throughout the day.

 - Consider a cruise through Bai Tu Long Bay within the Halong Bay UNESCO World Heritage Site instead of the main route.
 The waters are cleaner and significantly less crowded with boats (“junks”).
 I often felt like the vessel I was on was the only one in the whole bay.

-- To maximize your time and experience the many transformations of Halong Bay, spend the night on the junk instead of just one day.
+- To maximize your time and experience more transformations of Halong Bay, spend the night on the junk instead of just one day.
 The weather can change by the hour.
 This will also give you the opportunity to relax and soak it all in.